 - the link rod ball joints of the height sensors will seize up over time (check/clean and eventually lubricate them)

-But let’s go back to the air struts for a moment since the weak point of them is the air valve inlet piece.
-Long story short, if you are using the car on winter salty roads then this place will sooner or later start to corrode and later even crack – and you will have an air leak.
+The air struts have a weak point which is the air valve inlet piece.
+Long story short, if you are using the car on winter salty roads, then this place will sooner or later start to corrode and later even crack – and you will have an air leak.
 So it’s good to preventively put wax or something on this place.

 If the car lowers overnight then your air struts are leaking and you should replace them as soon as possible.
 And if the car has more than 10 years then you are basically on borrowed time when it comes to air struts, so they can fail at any time.
-If the air struts fail completely then you will end up with a barely drivable low rider which is not good but you have a couple of choices how to fix this:
+If they fail and the air leaks out of them, then you will end up with a barely drivable low rider which is not good.
+But you have a couple of choices how to fix this:

 - you can buy a new genuine air strut which is fucking expensive